Large green spaces on the edge of the city suitable for picnics, exercise, sport and events.

 The Downs Committee

 This is a group that manages The Downs and makes decisions about the area and events held there.
 Members are Merchant Venturers, councillors and council officers.
 You can look at agendas, minutes and reports from Downs Commitee meetings.

 The Avon Gorge and Downs Wildlife project

 This is a group of organisations that support the wildlife in the park and run events and tours.
-For more information visit the Avon Gorge & Downs Wildlife Project website.
+For more information visit the Avon Gorge and Downs Wildlife Project website.

 The Friends of The Downs and Avon Gorge is a community group that supports the park.
-For more information or to join visit the Friends of The Downs and Avon Gorge website.
+For more information or to join visit the Friends of The Downs and Avon Gorge facebook page.